 Martin D. Williams

 Beidaihe (strictly Beidaihe Haibin—North Dai River Beach: 39°47′ N, 119°27′ E), a seaside resort approximately 280 km east of Beijing, is one of the world’s finest migration watch-points.
 Until the mid-1980s, the migration was mainly known from studies by Axel Hemmingsen from 1942-1945 (Hemmingsen 1951, Hemmingsen and Guildal 1968) and by John de la Touche at nearby Qinhuangdao from 1910-1917 (La Touche 1920, 1921), together with occasional observations by oth-ers including G.D.
 Wilder and H.W.
 Hubbard (1924, Wilder 1923, 1924a, 1924b, 1925, 1932, 1940, 1941a, 1941b, 1941c), which showed that many migrants, including substantial numbers of cranes and Oriental White Storks Ciconia boyciana passed through the area each year.
 Recent studies began with a survey in spring 1985 (Williams et al. 1986, Williams 1986).
 This was highly successful—the results included 652 Siberian Cranes Grus leucogeranus, around 40 per-cent of the world population known at that time.

-The 1985 study was followed by China Cranewatch 1986, a survey of the autumn mi-gration.
-This was also successful, and observations have since been made each year.
+The 1985 study was followed by China Cranewatch 1986, a survey of the autumn migration.
+This was also successful, and observations were since been made each year to 1990.

 This report summarises the results of autumn migration surveys at Beidaihe from 1986 to 1990.
 Results are included from the following: